-In subjects who discontinue trial treatment, tumor imaging should be performed at the time of treatment discontinuation ( $\pm$ 4 week window).
+In subjects who discontinue trial treatment, tumor imaging should be performed at the time of treatment discontinuation (\pm 4-week window).
 If a previous scan was obtained within 4 weeks prior to the date of discontinuation, then a scan at treatment discontinuation isn't mandatory.
 In subjects who discontinue trial treatment due to documented disease progression, this is the final required tumor imaging.

-In subjects who discontinue trial treatment without documented disease progression, every effort should be made to continue monitoring their disease status by tumor imaging using the same imaging schedule used while on treatment to monitor disease status until (1) the start of new anti-cancer treatment, (2) disease progression, (3) death, or (4) the end of the study, whichever occurs first.
+In subjects who discontinue trial treatment without documented disease progression, every effort should be made to continue monitoring their disease status by tumor imaging using the same imaging schedule used while on treatment (every 9 weeks) to monitor disease status until (1) the start of new anti-cancer treatment, (2) disease progression, (3) death, or (4) the end of the study, whichever occurs first.

-7.1.4.1.4 Second Course (Retreatment) Tumor Imaging
+7.1.4.1.4 Second Course Phase Tumor Imaging

-A scan must be performed within 14 days prior to restarting treatment with pembrolizumab.
+A scan must be performed within 28 days prior to restarting treatment with pembrolizumab.
 Local reading (investigator assessment with site radiology reading) will be used to determine eligibility.
 Imaging should be submitted to the central imaging vendor for retrospective review.

-The first on study imaging assessment should be performed at 9 weeks (63 days $\pm$ 7 days) after the restart of treatment.
-Subsequent tumor imaging should be performed every 9 weeks (63 days $\pm$ 7 days) or more frequently if clinically indicated.
+The first on study imaging assessment should be performed at 9 (63 days \pm 7 days) after the restart of treatment.
+Subsequent tumor imaging should be performed Q9W (63 days \pm 7 days) or more frequently if clinically indicated.

-Per irRECIST (Section 4.2.3.4.1), if tumor imaging shows initial PD, tumor assessment should be repeated $\geq$ 4 weeks later in order to confirm PD with the option of continuing treatment while awaiting radiologic confirmation of progression.
-Subjects who obtain a confirmation scan do not need to undergo scheduled tumor imaging if it is < 4 weeks later and may wait until the next scheduled imaging time point if clinically stable.
+Per irRECIST (Section 7.1.4.1.6), if tumor imaging shows initial PD, tumor assessment should be repeated \geq 4 weeks later in order to confirm PD with the option of continuing treatment while awaiting radiologic confirmation of progression.
+Subjects who obtain a confirmation scan do not need to undergo scheduled tumor imaging if it is $<$ 4 weeks later and may wait until the next scheduled imaging time point, if clinically stable.

 Imaging should continue to be performed until disease progression, the start of new anti-cancer treatment, withdrawal of consent, death, or notification by the Sponsor, whichever occurs first.
-Disease progression may be confirmed at least 4 weeks after the first tumor imaging, indicating progressive disease in clinically stable subjects.
+Disease progression may be confirmed at least 4 weeks after the first tumor imaging indicating progressive disease in clinically stable subjects.

-In subjects who discontinue trial treatment, tumor imaging should be performed at the time of treatment discontinuation ( $\pm$ 4 week window).
+In subjects who discontinue trial treatment, tumor imaging should be performed at the time of treatment discontinuation (\pm 4-week window).
 If a previous scan was obtained within 4 weeks prior to the date of discontinuation, then a scan at treatment discontinuation isn't mandatory.
 In subjects who discontinue trial treatment due to documented disease progression, this is the final required tumor imaging.

-In subjects who discontinue trial treatment without documented disease progression, every effort should be made to continue monitoring their disease status by radiologic imaging every 9 weeks (63 days $\pm$ 7 days) until (1) the start of new anti-cancer treatment, (2) disease progression, (3) death, or (4) the end of the study, whichever occurs first.
+In subjects who discontinue trial treatment without documented disease progression, every effort should be made to continue monitoring their disease status by radiologic imaging every 9 weeks (63 days \pm 7 days) until (1) the start of new anti-cancer treatment, (2) disease progression, (3) death, or (4) the end of the study, whichever occurs first.